ilhamramadhan666/acne_recognition/README.md

 # acne_recognition
 For recognizing acnes and rosacea.
-In progress: Testing
+In progress.